 North West has a formal orientation process for new Directors.
-Directors are required to read and become familiar with North West's various corporate policies, all Board and Committee mandates, corporate by-laws, and various corporate reports.
+Directors are required to read and become familiar with North West's various corporate policies, all Board and Committee mandates, and certain First Nation background materials.
 Directors meet with the Corporate Secretary who provides the Director with an overview of North West's corporate structure and governance practices.
-Directors also meet with all other members of senior management, at which time management provides the new Director with an overview of North West's business, operations and initiatives.
-Directors are requested to tour or work at one or more of the major store banners during the first 18 months of their appointment.
+Directors also meet with members of senior management, at which time senior management provides the new Director with an overview of North West's business, operations and initiatives.
+Directors are required to tour one or more of the major store banners during the first 18 months of their appointment.
 Private meetings with other Directors are encouraged to establish rapport and understand Board dynamics.
-An incumbent Director is also assigned a mentor during their first year to assist them with any issues they encounter during their first year of service.
+A new Director may also be assigned a mentor to assist them with any issues they encounter during their first year of service.